Kluvens/Microeconomics/Terminologies.md

 ## Increasing Returns to Scale
 There are increasing returns to scale when the average total cost of producing a certain good decreases with the amount of the good produced.

+This occurs because a single firm producing a large quantity of the good can do so more efficiently than a large number of firms each producing small quantities.

+Increasing returns of scale exist when the average total cost of producing a certain good decreases with the amount of the good produced.

 ## Network Economies
 Also called the network effect, is the phenomenon by which the value or utility a user derives from a good or service depends on the number of users of compatible products.